Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

 7. Vodka & Cranberry Blush – Serves 1

-Serve these fruity cocktails over crushed ice for a sophisticated feel with a defined crisp cranberry kick.
+Serve these fruity cocktails in a martini glass or over crushed ice for a sophisticated feel with a defined crisp cranberry kick.

 50ml cranberry juice